SURFBOARDS FOR BEGINNERS

 Something we see on a regular basis here at Swell is from people with Snowboard experience, they assume that because they are good snowboarders: learning to surf will be easy and quick for them too.
 As a result, they want to skip the phase of learning on a bigger board.
 This will not speed up your surfing learning curve: in fact, it will do the opposite.
 You have to learn the basics: Paddle technique – catching waves – Riding the white water; All these things are best done on surfboard with more than 60 litres of volume.

-MORE WAVES = MORE PROGRES = MORE FUN
+MORE WAVES = MORE PROGRESS = MORE FUN!

-Another common mistake is that after dealing with a big longboard in the water for a few days and seeing experienced surfers on their short boards, is to ‘blame’ their slow progress on the longboard.
-Yes, a long beginners board is not easy to turn, duck dive or handle in white water.
-In the beginning of your surf career, it’s not able to take on big waves or making nice turns.
+Another common mistake is that after dealing with a big longboard in the water for a few days and seeing experienced surfers on their short boards, is to ‘blame their slow progress on the longboard.
+Yes, a long beginner’s board is not easy to turn, duck dive, or handle in white water.
+In the beginning of your surf career, it’s not able to take on big waves or make nice turns.
 In the beginning of your surfing, you should focus on 1 thing: catching as many waves as you can.
 Catching more waves = Quicker Progress = More fun!

-What you will want as a beginning surfers is to catch waves – starting from the white water, then moving to unbroken ‘green’ waves.
-And if you really want to achieve this as a beginner, you’ll need to get a surfboard with lots of volume.
-So, at this stage volume is the most important thing you need in a surfboard.
+What you will want as a beginning surfer is to catch waves – starting from the white water, then moving to unbroken ‘green’ waves.
+And if you want to achieve this as a beginner, you’ll need to get a surfboard with lots of volume.
+So, at this stage, volume is the most important thing you need in a surfboard.

 BEGINNER SURFBOARDS CONSTRUCTION TYPES